Configuring Office 365 Calendar Integrations

 • Without the integration, you will not be the organizer of your mentoring sessions, meaning you cannot see RSVPs or manage the invite in Outlook.

-Official documentation for an example Graph API endpoint Together uses is available here.
-See an overview of Together calendar integrations here.
+• Official documentation for an example Graph API endpoint Together uses is available here.

 Was this article helpful?